 Understandably, most runners tie their running shoes in the same manner they were taught as a child.
 This practice is fine for normal footwear, but tying running shoes like this will lead to early fatigue, thereby adversely affecting your time.
-This is because the normal method of tying shoes partially restricts blood flow to the feet.
+This is because the normal method of tying shoes will partially restricts the blood flow.

 To illustrate the point, take a look at the back of your hand.
-You may be able to see the blue veins that carry deoxygenated blood from your hands, back to your lungs for a fresh supply of oxygen.
+You may be able to see the blue veins.
+Those are the veins that carry deoxygenated blood from your hands, back to your lungs for a fresh supply of oxygen.
 Your feet are built in the same fashion.
-Most people put their shoes on the same way.
-They pull the laces taut, so the shoe will not slip around.
+Common practice is to tie the shoe nice and tight, so the shoe will not slip around.
 Unfortunately, this puts pressure on top of the foot which in turn is the cause of the restricted blood flow.
 Our goal is to keep the foot snug and at the same time keep the blood flowing smoothly.

 So, how do you properly tie your shoes?
 All running shoes have an extra hole, usually found behind and underneath the last hole.
-Seemingly, this looks like a useless place to put a hole, however, its existence is meant to take pressure off the top of the foot.
+Seemingly, this looks like a useless place to put a hole; however, its existence is meant to take pressure off the top of the foot.
 Another benefit to tying your shoes correctly is that it will also make your foot feel more comfortable.
-The illustrations below demonstrate a step-by-step method for tying shoes.
+The illustrations below demonstrate a step-by-step method for tying shoes

 Take the right hand lace and go down through the lower hole.